-Accepting in-store payment has never been so easy in Ireland.
-Historically, getting a payment terminal meant committing over a long term, buying or renting an expensive card machine, and trying to understand complex transaction fees.
+Accepting in-store payment has never been very easy in Ireland.
+Historically, getting a card reader meant committing over a long term, buying or renting an expensive card machine, and trying to understand complex transaction fees.
 That is no longer the case thanks to solutions like Square and SumUp.

-If you are starting your company, or looking for a modern way of getting paid, Square and SumUp will certainly offer relevant solutions for your business.
-With no commitment, transparent transaction fees and affordable terminals, these are great tools to empower your activity.
+If you are starting your company and are looking for a modern way of getting paid, Square and SumUp will certainly offer relevant solutions for your business.
+With no commitment, transparent transaction fees, and affordable terminals, these are great tools to empower your activity.

 Although Square and SumUp present many similarities, they have different features that need to be taken into account when choosing your payment terminal.
-We have taken a deep look into their offers, to help you find the best card reader for your business.
+We have taken a look into their offers to help you find the best card reader for your business.

-For long, in-store payment in Ireland was dominated by traditional banks and financial institutions.
-There was limited choice, as most entrepreneurs would go for the card machine provided by their bank.
-Getting a terminal was a significant commitment, both financially and legally.
+For a long time, in-store payment in Ireland was dominated by traditional banks and financial institutions.
+There used to be a limited choice as most entrepreneurs would go for the payment solution provided by their bank.
+Getting a card reader was a significant commitment, both financially and legally.

-London-based company SumUp first turned the tide when in launched in Ireland in 2012.
-With its contactless and portable devices, it provides Irish merchants with a most modern and affordable card reader solution.
-More than 10 years after that, SumUp is still one of the popular card reader solutions in Ireland, and keeps innovating.
+The London-based company SumUp first turned the tide when it launched in Ireland in 2012.
+With its contactless and portable devices, it provides Irish merchants with a more modern and affordable card reader solution.
+After 10 years, SumUp is still one of the most popular card reader solutions in Ireland and constantly keeps innovating.

-In late 2021, the US-fintech Square in turn started rolling out its terminals in Ireland, making its competitive offer available to all Irish entrepreneurs.
-As a result, Irish small businesses now have more options than ever to get a card reader easily.
+In late 2021, the US-fintech Square in turn started rolling out its card readers in Ireland, making its competitive offer available to all Irish entrepreneurs.
+As a result, small Irish businesses now have more options than ever to get a card reader easily.

 Square and SumUp share a common mission to free merchants from expensive and committing offers, and therefore have many similarities.
 Here is an overview of what you can expect when you go with SumUp or Square: